Robust Inference for Convex Pairwise Difference Estimators: Distributional Approximation and Bootstrap Inference

-\end{itemize} The small bandwidth component (i.e., the term involving $\bDelta_0(K)$) in $\bV_n$ captures the additional uncertainty generated from increasing the localization of the observations pairs.
+\end{itemize} The small bandwidth component (i.e., the term involving $\bDelta_0(K)$) in $\bV_n$ captures the additional uncertainty generated from increasing the localization of the observation pairs.
 Incorporating this component in the approximate variance is key to enabling us to replace the condition $nh_n^d\to\infty$ by the weaker condition $n^2h_n^d\to\infty$ when obtaining a Gaussian approximation.
-As demonstrated by \cite{Cattaneo-Farrell-Jansson-Masini_2025_JOE}, incorporating the small bandwidth component can furthermore lead to a higher-order corrected distributional approximation even under asymptotic linearity.
+As demonstrated by \cite{Cattaneo-Farrell-Jansson-Masini_2025_JoE} in a related context, incorporating the small bandwidth component can furthermore lead to a more accurate distributional approximation (in a higher-order asymptotic sense) even under asymptotic linearity.